macloo/python-beginners/README.md

 ## Week 01

 Students read chapters 1 and 2 in Sweigart.
 Some scripts in the **week01** folder are based on Sweigart’s &mdash; naturally, he has more examples than only these.
+See the README in the **week01** folder for more information.

 ## Week 02